Jazz (wrestler): Impact Wrestling (2020–2021)

-Despite being retired, on the November 24, 2020, episode of Impact!, Jazz made her debut on Impact Wrestling as she revealed to team with Jordynne Grace at the Impact Knockouts Tag Team Championship Tournament since she would like to retire on top of her career, by winning the title with Grace.
+Despite being retired, on the November 24, 2020 episode of Impact!, Jazz made her debut on Impact Wrestling as she revealed to team with Jordynne Grace in the Impact Knockouts Tag Team Championship Tournament since she would like to retire on top of her career, by winning the title with Grace.
 They would defeat Killer Kelly and Renee Michelle in the first round but were eliminated on the second round by Havok and Nevaeh.
 After a lost against Grace at Genesis, they faced the Tag Team Champions Fire N Flava at Sacrifice, where they were defeated.
 Her final match with Impact Wrestling took place at Hardcore Justice, where she faced Deonna Purrazzo for the Impact Knockouts Championship in a title vs career match.
-After a farewell segment on the April 15th edition of Impact Wrestling, she began to work as a manager for Grace and her new partner, Rachael Ellering.
+After a farewell segment on the April 15th edition of Impact!, she began to work as a manager for Grace and her new partner, Rachael Ellering, before leaving Impact.